Women in South Korea: Women's movement

 The Korean women's movement started in the 1890s with the foundation of Chanyang-hoe, followed by a number of other groups, primarily focused on women's education and the abolition of gender segregation and other discriminatory practices.

 When Korea became a Japanese colony in 1910, women's associations were banned by the Japanese government and many women instead engaged in the underground resistance groups such as the Yosong Aeguk Tongji-hoe (Patriotic Women's Society) and the Taehan Aeguk Buin-hoe (Korean Patriotic Women's Society).
 As a result, the role of women in society began to change.

 After end of the War and the partition of Korea in 1945, the Korean women's movement was split.
 In North Korea, all women's movement was channelled in to the Korean Democratic Women's Union; in South Korea, the women's movement was united under the Korean National Council of Women in 1959, which in 1973 organized the women's group in the Pan-Women's Society for the Revision of the Family Law to revise the discriminating Family Law of 1957, a cause that remained a main focus for the rest of the 20th century and did not result in any major reform until 1991.

-#MeToo

-There is a relatively new concept of feminism in South Korea, but the Me Too movement has taken root there as well, with some high-profile politicians and entertainment figures being ousted after sexual assault survivors came forward.
-As of late January 2018, the Me Too movement has not taken off in South Korea due to a lack of media coverage.
-In the intervening period, the movement has drawn the attention of dozens of powerful public figures.
-While South Korea has embraced modern economic and technological advancements while keeping strong patriarchal traditions, the rise of the Me Too movement is a significant change.

-More than 30% of the president's cabinet members are women, the highest number in the history of South Korea.
-It has also been announced that the government will be tougher on employees who commit sexual misconduct in the workplace through the implementation of new measures.
-The Me Too movement has had a greater impact on South Korea, where feminist movements were already well established; laws and policies have been affected because of this movement.
-As a means for organizing offline protests and requesting policy changes, social media platforms were used.